Stable rank of $\mathrm{C}(X)\rtimes\Gamma$: Abstract

 \section{Abstract}

-It is shown that, for an arbitrary free and minimal $\Int^n$-action on a compact Hausdorff space $X$, the crossed product C*-algebra $\mathrm{C}(X)\rtimes\Int^n$ always has stable rank one, i.e., invertible elements are dense.
-This generalizes a result of Alboiu and Lutley on $\Int$-actions.
+It is shown that, for a free and minimal $\Int^d$-action on a compact Hausdorff space $X$, the transformation group C*-algebra $\mathrm{C}(X)\rtimes\Int^d$ always has stable rank one, i.e., the invertible elements are dense.
+Moreover, the C*-algebra $\mathrm{C}(X)\rtimes\Int^d$ is also shown to be classified by the Elliott invariant if, and only if, the strict order of its Cuntz semigroup is determined by the traces.
+That is, it satisfies the Toms-Winter conjecture.

-In fact, for any free and minimal topological dynamical system $(X, \Gamma)$, where $\Gamma$ is a countable discrete amenable group, if it has the uniform Rokhlin property and Cuntz comparison of open sets, then the crossed product C*-algebra $\mathrm{C}(X)\rtimes\Gamma$ has stable rank one.
-Moreover, in this case, the C*-algebra $\mathrm{C}(X)\rtimes\Gamma$ absorbs the Jiang-Su algebra tensorially if, and only if, it has strict comparison of positive elements.
+In fact, for any free and minimal $\Gamma$-action on $X$, where $\Gamma$ is a countable discrete amenable group, if $(X, \Gamma)$ has the uniform Rokhlin property and Cuntz comparison of open sets, then the C*-algebra $\mathrm{C}(X)\rtimes\Gamma$ is shown to have stable rank one and to satisfy the Toms-Winter conjecture.